-As the business community has looked on with increasing concern, financial markets have learned to live with the uncertainty and UK markets ended the financial year only slightly down from their starting levels.
-Instead, it was concern around US/Chinese Trade wars and a possible US recession which had the greater impact on markets with sharp falls being experienced in the last quarter of 2018.
-Whilst markets have since recovered some of the lost ground, it was a timely reminder that the road to improved funding levels is rarely a smooth one and a policy of investing prudently in a broad range of asset classes, including equities, bonds, property and infrastructure is a good insurance against the market volatility which comes with political and economic uncertainty.
+As the business community has looked on with increasing concern, financial markets have had to learn to live with the uncertainty.
+A sharp market sell-off in late 2018, precipitated by concern around US/Chinese Trade wars and a possible US recession, added to the volatility.
+Whilst markets have since recovered some of the lost ground, it was a timely reminder that the road to improved funding levels is rarely a smooth one and a policy of investing prudently in a broad range of asset classes, including equities, bonds, property and infrastructure is a good insurance against the mood swings of financial markets which tend to be exaggerated in times of political and economic uncertainty.
+Despite these considerable headwinds, the Fund managed to deliver a respectable return during the year of 8.5%, beating its benchmark by 1.7%.